Dynatrace/obslab-log-problem-detection/docs/snippets/disclaimer.md

-!!! warning "Support Level"
+!!! warning "Support Policy"

-    This repository contains demo projects created by the Developer Relations team at Dynatrace, showcasing integrations with open source technologies.
+    This is a demo project created by the Developer Relations team at Dynatrace, showcasing integrations with open source technologies.

-    Please note the following:

-    **No Official Support**: These demos are not covered under any service level agreements (SLAs) or official support channels at Dynatrace, including Dynatrace One.

-    **Community Support Only**: Any support for these demos is provided exclusively through the [Dynatrace Community](https://community.dynatrace.com){target=_blank}.

-    **No Warranty**: The materials provided in this repository are offered "as-is" without any warranties, express or implied.
+    **Support is provided via [GitHub issues]({{ repo_url }}){target=_blank} only**.
+The materials provided in this repository are offered "as-is" without any warranties, express or implied.
 Use them at your own risk.

-    For any questions or discussions, please engage with us on the [Dynatrace Community](https://community.dynatrace.com){target=_blank}.